mihaelasandrea/second-chance-web/README.md

 Special thanks to **Kevin** for his kind support helping me out with connecting the contact us form to the email address and pointing me in the right direction for fixing the confirmation password functionality.

-Special thanks to **Cormac** forr his patience helping me out having a better understanding about the POST method.
+Special thanks to **Cormac** for his patience helping me out having a better understanding about the POST method.

 ## Mentor
 Special thanks to my mentor **Dick Vlaanderen** for his helpful feedback, support and valuable guidance with UX experience.